xpack/web-doxygen/website/docs/manual/pages/autolink.md

 ## Links to classes {#linkclass}

 All words in the documentation that correspond to a documented class and contain at least one non-lower case character will automatically be replaced by a link to the page containing the documentation of the class.
 If you want to prevent that a word that corresponds to a documented class is replaced by a link you should put a % in front of the word.
-To link to an all lower case symbol, use <a href="/web-doxygen/docs/pages/commands/#cmdref">\ref</a>.
+To link to an all lower case symbol, use <a href="/web-doxygen/docs/pages/commands/#cmdref">\\ref</a>.

 ## Links to files {#linkfile}

-All words that contain a dot (<span class="doxyComputerOutput">.</span>) that is not the last character in the word are considered to be file names.
+All words that contain a dot (<code>.</code>) that is not the last character in the word are considered to be file names.
 If the word is indeed the name of a documented input file, a link will automatically be created to the documentation of that file.

 ## Links to functions {#linkfunc}